 YOLO (You Only Look Once) is a family of computer vision models that has gained significant fanfare since Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi introduced the novel architecture in 2016 at CVPR – even winning OpenCV's People Choice Awards.

-But what exactly is YOLO (besides an outdated Drake song)?
-Where did it come from, why is it novel, and why do there seem to be so many versions?
+But what exactly is the YOLO computer vision family of models?
+Where did YOLO come from, why is it novel, and why do there seem to be so many versions?

 The Origins of YOLO: You Only Look Once

 The original YOLO (You Only Look Once) was written by Joseph Redmon in a custom framework called Darknet.
-Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, and now YOLOV7.
+Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, YOLOV7, YOLOv8, and YOLO-NAS.

 The YOLO family of models has continued to evolve since the initial release in 2016.
 Notably, YOLOv2 and YOLOv3 are both by Joseph Redmon.
 YOLO models after YOLOv3 are written by new authors and – rather than being considered strictly sequential releases to YOLOv3 – have varying goals based on the authors' whom released them.